-Section 35 (1)(a)&(b) - Law Enforcement
+Section 35 (1) (a) & (b) - Law Enforcement

 The information requested is exempt, as its disclosure would or would be likely to prejudice substantially the prevention or detection of crime and apprehension or prosecution of offenders.

-If the details of an unmarked vehicle were disclosed, experience has shown that it would allow those intent on committing crime or causing disorder to gauge the likelihood of detection or to take measures to negate the likelihood of detection.
+If the details of numbers of Police Scotland's vehicles, split down by their role based at specific locations were disclosed, experience has shown that it would allow those intent on committing crime or causing disorder to gauge the likelihood of detection or to take measures to negate the likelihood of detection.
 It would allow criminals to plan how best to engage or occupy existing police resources in an effort to maximise their chances of committing serious crime, therefore harming the efficient and effective conduct of the service.

-Such information would prove extremely useful information for persons involved in criminality as they would be able to plan and conduct their activities to avoid detection.